wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    ![protractor-calculator-juliemr -648x235-7150](https://user-images.githubusercontent.com/300046/52525724-b9b8b400-2c7b-11e9-8a56-97ea39c6f5a7.jpg)

+1. View the repository of test assets targeting the sample site:

+   <a target="_blank" href="https://github.com/juliemr/protractor-demo/">https://github.com/juliemr/protractor-demo</a>

+   PROTIP: The app folder contains the app's code.
+The "tests" folder contains tests associated with the app's source code
+   <strong>in the same repository</strong>.
+This is getting more common than separate teams which maintain separate
+   repositories for app and test code.

 1. Because <tt>git clone</tt> does not establish a folder for the account (just the repo), I manually create then cd into a folder for each GitHub account before I clone the repo.